qiime2/docs/source/tutorials/moving-pictures.rst

   * Bray-Curtis distance (a quantitative measure of community dissimilarity)
   * unweighted UniFrac distance (a qualitative measure of community dissimilarity that incorporates phylogenetic relationships between the features)
   * weighted UniFrac distance (a quantitative measure of community dissimilarity that incorporates phylogenetic relationships between the features)

+.. note:: 🏗👷 Some descriptions are changing in QIIME 2's ``diversity`` tools.
+The phrase **"observed otus" is being replaced with "observed features"**, because "features" better describes the different ways in which users work with non-taxonomic features.
+This will affect both documentation and (in places) the names of command arguments.
+You will see both phrases, but these measures of diversity are identical `under the hood <http://scikit-bio.org/docs/latest/generated/skbio.diversity.alpha.observed_otus.html#skbio.diversity.alpha.observed_otus>`_.

 An important parameter that needs to be provided to this script is ``--p-sampling-depth``, which is the even sampling (i.e. rarefaction) depth.
 Because most diversity metrics are sensitive to different sampling depths across different samples, this script will randomly subsample the counts from each sample to the value provided for this parameter.
 For example, if you provide ``--p-sampling-depth 500``, this step will subsample the counts in each sample without replacement so that each sample in the resulting table has a total count of 500.
 If the total count for any sample(s) are smaller than this value, those samples will be dropped from the diversity analysis.
 Choosing this value is tricky.
 We recommend making your choice by reviewing the information presented in the ``table.qzv`` file that was created above.
 Choose a value that is as high as possible (so you retain more sequences per sample) while excluding as few samples as possible.